The Secret: Blackmail, Journalism, Free Short Stories, Thriller, Fabling, Pam

 “We weren’t paid for that.”

-“Come on, it won’t matter anyways, she is still going to die.”
+“Come on, it won’t matter anyway, she is still going to die.”

 “Yes, it will be a waste…” The voice wondered, “No, that woman will soon arrive.”